kernelci/kernelci-core/doc/collection-send.rst

  :resheader Content-Type: Will be ``application/json; charset=UTF-8``.

  :status 202: The request has been accepted and will be processed.
- :status 400: JSON data not valid.
+ :status 400: JSON data not valid or other.
  :status 403: Not authorized to perform the operation.
  :status 415: Wrong content type.
  :status 422: No real JSON data provided.